EDABK-C-C-Training-K67/week2-cfundamental-themostbasicdefinition-spm1102/revision.md

 Hello World!
 ```

 ## 2.2.
-Write a program that outputs the values of the following attributes to the console:
+Write a program that outputs the values of the following attributes to the console.
+Only use `scanf` and `printf`.
+No string processing allowed.

 ```c
 File address in memory: 4152963